LZaplata/Booking/README.md

 ````

 ## Usage
-Create booking room as a component.
+Create a booking room as a component.

 ````php
 /**